Disclosure and Agreement for Certificates of Deposit

 A. Classification of Account/Designation of Account Ownership

-The classification of your deposit account as a personal account or business account, and the form of ownership for your account, are designated on the signature card you sign when you open the account or on the CD or CD receipt we provide to you.
-We may rely on the classification and form of ownership of your account, as set forth on the signature card or certificate of deposit receipt, for all purposes relating to the account.
-The following provisions describe the rules applicable to the various classifications and forms of ownership available.
-Only the provisions relating to the classification and form of ownership designated on your signature card or certificate of deposit receipt apply to your account.
+The classification of your deposit account as a personal (consumer) account, trust or fiduciary account or business account, title and the form of ownership for your account, are designated on the signature card you sign when you open the account or on the CD receipt we provide to you.
+We may rely on the classification, title and form of ownership of your account, as set forth on the signature card or certificate of deposit receipt, for all purposes relating to the account.
+The following provisions describe the rules applicable to the various classifications, titles and forms of ownership available.
+Only the provisions relating to the classification, title and form of ownership designated on your signature card or certificate of deposit receipt apply to your account.
+If you wish to change the classification, title or form of ownership designated on your signature card, we may require you to close the account and open a new one.

-Your signature on the signature card or acceptance of the terms of the certificate of deposit indicates your approval of how the account is set up and the accuracy of the title.
-If you have any questions as to the legal effect of the classification or form of ownership of your deposit account, you should consult your own attorney, as you bear the sole responsibility as to the legal effect of the creation of your account or how it is maintained with us.
+Your signature on the signature card indicates your approval of how the account is set up and the accuracy of the title.
+If you have any questions as to the legal effect of the classification, title or form of ownership of your deposit account, you should consult your own attorney, as you bear the sole responsibility as to the legal effect of the creation of your account and how it is maintained with us.
 We assume no legal responsibility to inform you how the classification or form of ownership of your account affects your legal interests.

 (back to top)